 Tracking Harmful Algae Blooms (HABs) and Health Impacts

-This is the American Public Health Association's (APHA) environmental webpage which includes Climate Change information and a climate change guidebook and public health fact sheet.
+This is the American Public Health Association's environmental webpage which includes climate change information and a climate change guidebook and public health fact sheet.

 ASTHO is helping states prepare for the possibility of health effects related to climate change including building climate change capacity.
 Webinars of topics related to health impacts of climate change are available on this website.

 U.S. Centers for Disease Control and Prevention (CDC) Climate Change Program

 The CDC’s website includes information and webinars about climate change impacts on health.

 Canada's Public Health site discusses climate change and its public health impacts.